 In 1999, François co-arranged the music for the wedding of David & Victoria Beckham.
 In 2008 he co-produced and conducted the 81-piece Philharmonia Orchestra for the Barry Gray Centenary Concert at the Royal Festival Hall, in aid of the Cinema & Television Benevolent Fund.
-He has taught composition at the Royal College of Music and is Associate Professor in Music at Middlesex University, London.
+He has taught music composition at the Royal College of Music.

 Currently he is working on the After Magritte album: The Lunatic, the Lover & the Poet.